 Shopping: Best source I’ve found for buying new, vintage and antique stained glass windows!
 Three great book themed wallpapers: This first one looks like real books!
 This second one looks kind of like mine, but with more variance in the books.
 And I love this third one too… it’s all cremes and whites!

-This post is linked up at the following other sites: Coastal Charm, Skip to my Lou, Between Naps on the Porch, Thrifty Chic Decor, My Uncommon Slice of Suburbia, StoneGable, A Stroll Thru Life, Home Stories A to Z, Yesterday on Tuesday, Savvy Southern Style, From Evija with Love, The DIY Dreamer, My Repurposed Life, My Thriftstore Addiction
+This post is linked up at the following other sites: Coastal Charm, Skip to my Lou, Between Naps on the Porch, Thrifty Decor Chick, My Uncommon Slice of Suburbia, StoneGable, A Stroll Thru Life, Home Stories A to Z, Yesterday on Tuesday, Savvy Southern Style, From Evija with Love, The DIY Dreamer, My Repurposed Life, My Thriftstore Addiction